odifek/XmlParserSample/README.md

 ### Summary
 With the aid of xmlutil and some customisation, we are able to parse (and generate) openlyrics XML.
 The good thing about this is that the solution is multiplatform - it works for both Android, iOS and desktop.
 Haven't tried this on Web/Wasm though.
-To see the full code at work and how it is integrated in a compose multiplatform app, please see the sample project I hope you liked the short article/recipe.
+To see the full code at work and how it is integrated in a compose multiplatform app, [please see the sample project](https://github.com/odifek/XmlParserSample)
+I hope you liked the short article/recipe.
 And please like, share and subscribe.

+Link to sample project: https://github.com/odifek/XmlParserSample